MGross21/Agnostic-Digital-Twin-Robotic-Controller/README.md

 # Glovebox Digital Twin

-This project integrates the [Mujoco Toolbox](https://github.com/MGross21/mujoco-toolbox) and [armctl](https://github.com/MGross21/armctl) repositories.
+This project integrates the [mujoco-toolbox](https://github.com/MGross21/mujoco-toolbox) and [armctl](https://github.com/MGross21/armctl) repositories.
 Developed as part of a master's thesis at Arizona State University.

 ## Installation Instructions